cosc2336-ds-alg/assg10/README.md

 To begin task 5, do similar steps as in task 4.
 Copy the declaration of the `enqueue()` method from the `LQueue.hpp` header file, and the implementation of `enqueue()` from `LQueue.cpp`.
-Also go ahead and uncomment all of the tests in `assg-tests-LPriorityQueue.cpp`.
+Also go ahead and uncomment all of the tests in `test-LPriorityQueue.cpp`.
 The project should compile and run like in task 4, but since the `enqueue()` method is not keeping items sorted by priority, some of the tests will be failing.